Cycling in a kilt near Lake Balaton.

 Flowers of Hungary as seen along the route.

-If you want to go on a similar trip please look here: http://www.velo-touring.hu/
+If you want to go on a similar trip, with tour guides Peter and Marietta, please look here: http://www.velo-touring.hu/

-Breakfast at Hotel Touring in Berekfurdo was on the second floor, where we had been assigned a conference room.
-It was a bit cramped with seating close alongside the serve yourself table.
-At lease the hot beverages were good with Earl Grey tea available.
+Breakfast was at Hotel Touring in Berekfurdo on the second floor, where we had been assigned a conference room to eat.
+It was a bit cramped, with seating close alongside to the serve-yourself table.
+At least the hot beverages were good, with Earl Grey tea available.
 The super large oranges were also a great success.

 Shortly after Abadszalok we cycled onto a dyke beside the river Tisza lakes which had been used to absorb some of the recent flood waters.
 We continued along the embankment till we reached a camping ground just short of TiszaFüred where we sat in the new eating area under a nice new roof supported by some intricate woodwork.
 The view round about was disappointing as there were many small water craft collected all around looking dirty and old.
 Some has obviously been rescued from the recent flows, dragged up and taken over to the 'safe' side of the dyke.
 Several were for sale.
 At least the weather was sunny and warm.
 None the less we had a good cooked lunch with hot goulash soup prepared in a cauldron.
 Peter and Marietta were very helpful and coffee and cake were very welcome after a 15 minute snooze.

 Then back on the cycles for some 20km south towards Tiszaors.
 About half way we stopped for a drinks break at a railway museum where there was a man powered 3 wheel railway cycle and some similar curios like a train bogie carriage (4 wheels) powered by a two stroke motor cycle engine.

 The last short section was by coach along a busy road.
 After a hot and busy day with very light easterly winds we all arrived 'glowing' but with no noteable mosquito bites, which we had been warned about but had managed to avoid.